kcboggs/Code-201-/class-01.md

 # The Structure of this book

-*In order to teach us about creating web pages, this book was divided into three sections:*
 1. HTML
 2. CSS
 3. Practical

 # How people access the web

-*Before looking at the code used to build websites it is important to consider the different ways in which people access the web and clarify some terminology.*

 - Browsers
 - Web servers